Updated on November 19, 2014.

 Many insurers and pharmacies offer programs where you can sign up online or send in to get routine prescriptions mailed directly to your home.
-It’s convenient and sometimes cheaper in the long run.
 In addition, some workplaces allow you to set aside part of your salary before taxes for health care expenses (usually called Flexible Spending Accounts).
 That saves you money because the taxman won’t touch the part of your paycheck that you spend on meds.

-Pharmacies like CVS and Rite-Aid have discount prescription programs open to anyone, and using their mail-order on online services can cut costs even further.
-And a group called the Partnership for Prescription Assistance helps people without insurance get prescriptions for no or little cost.
-Contact them at 1-888-4-PPA-NOW (1-888-477-2669) or online.
+Prescription discounts.
+If you choose a method that requires regular trips to the pharmacy, CVS and Rite-Aid have discount prescription programs open to anyone, and using their mail-order on online services can cut costs even further.
+The Partnership for Prescription Assistance helps people without insurance get prescriptions for no or little cost.
+Contact them at 1-888-4-PPA-NOW (1-888-477-2669) or through their website.

 I really enjoy the frisky friday articles and the Bedsider concept.
 The fact that so much is done to cover birth control and only a few reminders here and there are mentioned to use condoms to protect yourself from STD's STI's AID/HIV.
 Seems like a simple rule, if you talk about birth control talk about getting tested and disease control.
 Having good sex is healthy, fun, and exciting.
 Knowing your health status is important.
 Get tested.
 Using birth control is a good thing for piece of mind.
 Protecting yourself against diseases is a simple method of protecting your future.
 Having a partner (permanent or not) that respects your right to a healthy future is a must.